JupyterEverywhere/sharing-service/README.md

 If something is wrong, or you are receiving any exception try to solve this with:

-1. Install gradle in your machine, you can use brew install gradle command
+1. Install gradle in your machine, you can use the `brew install gradle` command
 2. Run gradle wrapper command in the project root.
 ```bash
 gradle wrapper